rileydutton/SVProgressHUD-Titanium-Mobile/README.md

 ## License

 This work is licensed under an MIT License.
-Please note, however, that like the original SVProgressHUD this repository contains two images from the excellent Glyphish icon set.
+Please note, however, that like the original SVProgressHUD this repository contains two images from the excellent [Glyphish icon set](http://glyphish.com/).
 They are licensed under their own terms, visit the Glyphish website for more information about them.

+Copyright (c) 2011 Riley Dutton

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following
+conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+A different license may apply to other ressources included in this package, including Joseph Wain's Glyphish Icons.
+Please consult their respective headers for the terms of their individual licenses.